shaunwbell/ecofoci_code_lab/CONTRIBUTING.md

 # Contribution guidance

-This page documents the procedures for:
+Modelled/Copied after the IOOS methodology this page documents the procedures for:

-1. [Requesting new notebooks](#requesting-new-notebooks) to be added to the [IOOS CodeLab](https://ioos.github.io/ioos_code_lab);
+1. [Requesting new notebooks](#requesting-new-notebooks) to be added to the [EcoFOCI CodeLab](https://shaunwbell.github.io/ecofoci_code_lab);
 1. [Building](#building-new-notebooks) new notebooks;
 1. [Reviewing](#reviewing) submitted notebooks;
 1. [Merging](#merging) approved notebooks for inclusion into the Code Gallery;
 1. [Announcing](#announcing) the new notebooks to the community; and
 1. [Logging any bugs](#logging-bugs) that are found in the Code Gallery.
-1. Managing the IOOS Data Demo Center [Project Board](#managing-ioos-data-demo-center-project-board).
+1. Managing the IOOS Data Demo Center [Project Board](#managing-ecofoci-data-demo-center-project-board).
 1. [Local management](#local-management-of-notebooks_demo) of the notebooks_demo repository.

 ## Requesting new notebooks

-- New notebooks should be requested by adding a [ticket](https://github.com/ioos/ioos_code_lab/issues/new) to this GitHub repository.
+- New notebooks should be requested by adding a [ticket](https://github.com/shaunwbell/ecofoci_code_lab/issues/new) to this GitHub repository.
 The ticket should contain the following information:

 ```
 - [ ] What is language(s) for used in the example?